 Mizpah Shrine founded in Fort Wayne, Indiana in 1910 is one of 194 shrine centers throughout North America and Europe.
 The Shrine is an organization of Freemasons, dedicated to having fun and helping children.
 St. Francis buys Mizpah building by Sarah Janssen of The Journal Gazette December 7, 2012.

-114-116 West Washington Blvd was the former Montgomery Ward building from December 17, 1931 The Journal Gazette newspaper article and photos posted September 1, 2017 and general Search on You are positively from Fort Wayne, if you remember...
-Closed group on Facebookand general Search on You know you've lived in Fort Wayne too long when... closed Facebook group.
+114-116 West Washington Blvd was the former Montgomery Ward building from December 17, 1931 The Journal Gazette newspaperarticle and photos posted September 1, 2017 and general Search on You are positively from Fort Wayne, if you remember...
+Private group on Facebookand general Search on You know you've lived in Fort Wayne too long when...
+Private Facebook group.
 The West Washington location is now Mid-Town Crossing.
 Like Sears, Montgomery Ward also sold kit houses from their Book of Homes and Wardway Homes catalogs from 1910 to 1931.
-Several are found on Internet Archive as shown in the photo and discussed under Kit house on Wikipedia, the free encyclopedia.
+Several are found on Internet Archiveas shown in the photo and discussed under Kit house on Wikipedia, The Free Encyclopedia.